SanielX/Microscenes/README.md

 # Microscenes
-Microscenes is highly experimental visual scripting solution I developed to design small gameplay sections.
+Microscenes is a highly experimental visual scripting solution I developed to design small gameplay sections.
 It relies heavily on providing controls with minimum amount of technical knowledge & fast iteration, without having to constantly create node database like Bolt forces you to.

 Minimum tested unity version: 2020.2.5f1